joshbrew/Vulkan-Compute-Example/README.md

 # Vulkan 1.0.61.1 Compute w/ GLFW 3.2.1

 N-Body example using Vulkan Computes.
-Added all the files that needed updating, plus dependencies.
-Only one that did not work correctly was VulkanUIOverlay.cpp.
-I compiled this on VS 2015, the project files are included.

 Works on Windows, should work on Linux and others.